tsamsonov/grwat/README.md

 ## Why 'grwat'?

-__grwat__ is an acronym made from __gr__ound __wat__er.
+__grwat__ is an acronym made from <b>gr</b>ound <b>wat</b>er.
 This name emerged historically because the extraction of the ground flow (baseflow) is one of the most important stages in the advanced separation algorithm provided by the package.

 ## Funding